Palexite/ZombieSurvival64/README.md

 ## NOTE
-- Since I don't own the gamemode, and the original gamemode is open source, you are free to use, distribute, modify this project and it's ROM anywhere.
+- Since I don't own the gamemode, and the original is open source, you are free to use, distribute, modify this project and it's ROM anywhere.

-- The original gamemode license held by William Moodhe still applies, please read at https://github.com/JetBoom/zombiesurvival
+- The original gamemode license held by William Moodhe still applies, please read at https://github.com/JetBoom/zombiesurvival/blob/master/LICENSE

-- Cartridges of this game may be sold on Ebay, estimated price is around 35 USD at the moment to cover manufacturing expense & tax (internal hardware and plastic shelling). for moral and legal sake, this is a non-profit and will be adjusted to accomodate price fluctuation.
+- Cartridges of this game may be sold on Ebay, estimated price is around 35 USD at the moment to cover manufacturing expense & tax (internal hardware and plastic shelling). this is a non-profit and will be adjusted to accomodate price fluctuation.

-**This is an unofficial third-party title with no affiliation with Nintendo obviously.
+This project is an unofficial third-party title with no affiliation with Nintendo obviously.

-Zombie Survival 64 is a project designed to be played with unmodified hardware or on a emulator, it does not utilize or cause security circumvention or reverse engineering.**
+It is designed to be played with unmodified hardware or on a emulator, it does not utilize or cause security circumvention or reverse engineering.